Can a BEAM system be installed in my present home?

 Can a broken valve door be replaced?

-- A broken utility on a power unit can be replaced by an authorized BEAM dealer.
+- A broken utility on a power unit can be replaced by Beam of St. Louis.

 - A broken door on a wall valve means the entire face plate of the wall valve needs to be replaced.
 A standard type face place (230/240 low volt only) can be changed by a homeowner.
-A powered direct connect face plate (110/120V high volt) should be replaced by an authorized BEAM dealer or an electrician.
+A powered direct connect face plate (110/120V high volt) should be replaced by Beam of St. Louis or an electrician.

 Can a damaged hose be repaired?

-If a hose has a bad switch or a damaged handle, an authorized BEAM dealer can usually repair the hose, (if replacement parts are still available for that model.)
+If a hose has a bad switch or a damaged handle, Beam of St. Louis can usually repair the hose, (if replacement parts are still available for that model.)
 However, a hose with a broken wire or a hose that is torn cannot be repaired to its optimum performance and it is best to replace the hose.